-His research focus is to improve the diagnosis and treatment of people with tuberculosis (TB) to ensure that the disease is diagnosed early and treatment begun immediately for better outcomes and to prevent community transmission, particularly in high-burden regions of the world.
-He has developed a translational research program, working with basic scientists and engineers to identify novel biomarkers for TB screening and diagnosis, developing point-of-care platforms for biomarker detection, then testing them in field studies to evaluate their impact on clinical decisions and patient outcomes.
+His research focus is on improving the diagnosis and treatment of people with tuberculosis (TB) to ensure that the disease is diagnosed early and treatment begun immediately for better outcomes and to prevent community transmission, particularly in regions around the world with high rates of TB.
+Working with basic scientists and engineers to identify novel biomarkers for TB screening and diagnosis, he has developed point-of-care platforms for biomarker detection and tested them in field studies to evaluate their impact on clinical decisions and patient outcomes.

-He has published research on the performance of TB diagnostics among people with TB and and led National Institutes of Health (NIH)-funded studies to increase molecular testing for TB in community health centers throughout Uganda and improve molecular diagnosis of drug-resistant TB in the Philippines.
+Cattamanchi is the author or co-author of nearly 200 articles in peer-reviewed medical journals.
+His published research includes the performance of TB diagnostics among people with TB and led studies funded by the National Institutes of Health (NIH) to increase molecular testing for TB in community health centers throughout Uganda and to improve molecular diagnosis of drug-resistant TB in the Philippines.
 He also is working on NIH-funded studies to reduce TB in high-density U.S. urban settings and to develop novel, noninvasive tests to diagnose TB in children.
-He is the author or co-author of nearly 200 articles in peer-reviewed medical journals.

 He sees patients at UCI Medical Center in Orange.